input-output-hk/catalyst-core/src/catalyst-toolbox/doc/tally-recovery.md

 - Plain value transfer transactions with one account input and one account output.
 The recovery tool updates the voting power with the results of the transfer and adds the output accounts.

-Other kinds of fragments are not expected to be submitted by voting users, so the recovery tool only reports such fragments in warning messages.
+- VoteTally transactions, processed as a signal to reveal the tally results.

-The party performing the tally recovery should to examine the atypical fragments to decide if they could affect the recovered tally.
+Other kinds of fragments are not expected to be submitted by voting users or committee members, so the recovery tool only reports such fragments in warning messages.
+The party performing the tally recovery should examine the atypical fragments to decide if they could affect the recovered tally.

 ## Output: Tally